simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 Fundamentals of Coding: Languages You Should Know
 =================================================

 Coding languages are the backbone of software development, enabling programmers to communicate instructions to computers.
-With a wide variety of coding languages available, it can be overwhelming to know where to start.
+With many coding languages available, it can be overwhelming to know where to start.
 This article provides an overview of the fundamentals of coding languages, including the different types, popular languages, specialized languages, emerging languages, and the future of coding languages.

-### Key Takeaways
+### main points

 * Coding languages are essential for software development.
 * There are different types of coding languages, including general-purpose, specialized, and emerging languages.